yetanalytics/xapi-schema/README.md

 Clojure(script) schema for Experience API 1.0.3.
 Provides validation of Statements and other xAPI objects.

+## Demo

+You can use xapi-schema to validate statements in real time [with this demo.](http://yetanalytics.github.io/xapi-schema-demo/)

 ## Getting Started
 1. Add to your project dependencies: `[[com.yetanalytics/xapi-schema "0.1.0-SNAPSHOT"]]`
 2. Require: